bitflower/plantuml-viewer/readme.md

 npm start
 ```

-Then open `http://localhost:3000` in your browser.
+Then open `http://localhost:3000` in your browser and start editing the plantuml content.

+Also don't forget to click the "CLICK ME" container.